underscoreio/underscoreio/src/_posts/2017-06-02-uniting-church-and-state.md

 There is a lot of prior work on the kind of API for this system.
 Spark, Monix, FS2, and Akka Streams all provide examples.
 We don't need the rich API of these system in our implementation, and we have some methods that are particular to time series, but it provides a good mental model for what we'll be talking about.

-In this kind of system we create a directed acyclic graph representing what we want to perform, and then run it when we've finished the description.
+In this kind of system we create a directed acyclic graph (DAG) representing what we want to perform, and then run it when we've finished the description.
 This is the classic FP model of separating describing what you want to do from carrying it out.
 Nodes in our graph represent things like resampling the time series, or restricting it to a particular time range.

 Our system has a pull based implementation model.
 Data flows from upstream to downstream.
 The most downstream node is the root, and the root pulls data through the system by requesting data from the nodes immediately upstream.
-They request data from nodes immediately upstream from them, and this happens recursively till leaf nodes are reached.
-Leaf nodes then send data downstream, and it gets transformed along the way until it reaches the root.
+They in turn request data from nodes immediately upstream from them, and this happens recursively till leaf nodes are reached.
+Leaf nodes then send data downstream, which gets transformed along the way until it reaches the root.

-Now we don't just pass back data.
-We need to include some control information as well.
+We don't just pass back data; we need to include some control information as well.
 We might have run out of data, we might be waiting for more (e.g. if we've filtering out certain time ranges), or we might have encountered an error.
 We can use this representation:

 ```scala
 sealed trait Result[+A]